Permanently Withdraw Lower Cook Inlet from Offshore Leases

 Do we want a transition to renewable energy to invest in a future that avoids the worst impacts of the climate crisis?

 The Inflation Reduction Act (IRA) has thrown us a curve ball.
-While it is heralded as the most impressive climate legislation ever, the poison pill of more oil & gas leasing in exchange for wind energy is a hard one to swallow.
+While it is heralded as the most impressive climate legislation ever, the poison pill of more oil & gas leasing in exchange for wind energy is hard to swallow.
 The coastal communities of Cook Inlet and the Gulf of Mexico deserve better.
-While the IRA requires Lease Sale 258 to be held before the end of 2022, Inletkeeper will be working with our partners this fall to push for strong mitigation measures in case there turns out to be industry interest in the Lower Cook Inlet lease.
+While the IRA requires Lease Sale 258 to be held before the end of 2022, Inletkeeper will be working with our partners this fall to push for concrete mitigation measures in case there turns out to be industry interest in the Lower Cook Inlet lease.

-Add your voice at inletkeeper.org/5YP and help us spread the word!
+Add your voice and help us spread the word!
 Share it on social media with a photo of what you love about Cook Inlet, send it to friends, or have friends & family sign on the next time you're together.

 What's the risk?